Clean Energy Fuels Corp. [CLNE] stock Initiated by Evercore ISI analyst, price target now $9

 Clean Energy Fuels Corp.
-[NASDAQ: CLNE] surged by $0.38 during the normal trading session on Tuesday and reaching a high of $7.76 during the day while it closed the day at $7.69.
+[NASDAQ: CLNE] stock went on an upward path that rose over 6.15% on Friday, amounting to a one-week price increase of more than 19.26%.
 The company report on August 17, 2021 that Clean Energy Signs Agreements to Provide Sustainable Renewable Natural Gas to Trucking, Transit and Refuse Sectors to Reduce Emissions.

 Clean Energy Fuels Corp.
 (NASDAQ: CLNE) announced a slew of new deals in response to the demand for renewable natural gas (RNG), a fuel produced from organic waste, as more fleets adopt and expand their use of the low-carbon transportation fuel.
 RNG represents more than 74 percent of the 26 million gallons of fuel Clean Energy expects to provide through these recent signed agreements.
 Clean Energy has a stated goal of providing 100 percent zero-carbon renewable fuel at its stations by 2025.